 - Multiple works which each received the same high score in their respective jury process will each be included in the Grand Jury Award pool.

-- Candidates are determined by original exhibition jury scores alone, which consist of as many as 12 or more jurors' scores.
+- Candidates are determined by original exhibition jury scores alone, which consist of as many jurors' scores.

-- Every exhibit across the season, excluding the Manifest Prize Winner*, will be eligible.
+- Every exhibitor across the season, excluding the Manifest Prize Winner*, will be eligible.
 (The Manifest Prize is a separate cash award process and solo exhibit.)

 - There is no requirement for artists to resubmit works.
 Consideration is automatic based on exhibition participation.
 Every artist's work submitted to an exhibit is a potentially candidate.